CORNING RIVERFRONT TRAIL:

 Directions:

 From I-86/Route 17 take exit 46 to Center Way south.
-Turn right into the Corning Museum of Glass Welcome Center.
+Turn right into the Corning Museum of Glass Welcome Center parking lot.

-The Corning Riverfront Trail begins at the Corning Museum of Glass Welcome Center, crosses a pedestrian bridge over the Chemung River to Centennial Park, then travels alongside the river before crossing a bridge back over to the Levee Trail which you can use to loop back.
+The Corning Riverfront Trail begins at the Corning Museum of Glass Welcome Center in Corning, travels South and crosses a pedestrian bridge over the Chemung River to Centennial Park.
+Here the trail travels West alongside the river, before crossing a bridge North back over to the Levee Trail, which you can use to Loop back to the Corning Riverfront Trail.

-Starting from the Corning Welcome Center; A double wide sidewalk travels south alongside Center Way.
+Starting from the Corning Welcome Center parking lot [Northern End]; The Corning Riverfront Trail follows a double wide sidewalk South alongside Center Way.
 Follow the red stripe.
 Cross E Poultney St and bear right along a paved path (If biking I would follow the shuttle path as the other path is narrow and has pedestrians).
 This takes you past the CORNING MUSEUM OF GLASS and across Museum Way.
 A wide paved trail continues past an old brick building to the Centerway pedestrian bridge over the Chemung River.

 The bridge is full of planters, benches and informational signs.
-This brings you to the southern side of Corning and Centennial Park at 0.6 miles.
-Head left around the park along a brick path past a large water fountain, through a grove of sycamore trees, then right back through the park to the main trail at 0.8 miles.
+This brings you to the Southern Side of the Chemung River and Centennial Park at 0.6 miles.
+Travel left, East, around the Centennial Park Loop following a brick path past a pavilion and large water fountain.
+The trail then Loops West, back through a grove of sycamore trees, returning you to the Corning Riverfront Trail next to E Tioga Ave.

-Note; Left across the RR tracks brings you to Centerway Square with its stone clock tower and tons of places to eat.
+Note; Left, South, across the RR tracks brings you to Centerway Square, with its stone clock tower and tons of places to eat.
 Very vibrant Main St.

-Option 1: Turn right and follow the grass Levee Trail back to the Centerway pedestrian bridge and return to the Corning Welcome Center for an 2.1 mile Loop.
+Option 1: Turn right, East and follow the grass Levee Trail back to the Centerway pedestrian bridge and return North along the Corning Riverfront Trail back to the Corning Welcome Center for an 2.1 mile Loop.

-Option 2: Continue straight on-road to Riverside Dr and head right (sidewalk available/low traffic).
-Continue straight on Museum Way returning to the trail off Center Way.
-Head left past the Corning Museum of Glass returning to the Corning Welcome Center for an 2 mile Loop.
+Option 2: Continue straight, North, on-road to Riverside Dr and head right, East, on-road (low traffic).
+Continue straight on Museum Way returning to the Corning Riverfront Trail off Center Way.
+Head left, North, past the Corning Museum of Glass returning to the Corning Welcome Center for an 2 mile Loop.

 HH